 Stephen Frears' work always has an element of savagery to it.
 No matter what the milieu, there is always the overwhelming sense of acute danger and violence permeating even the quietest of moments, making those moments not so much islands of peace as a jittery prelude to what is to come.
 And so it is with DIRTY PRETTY THINGS, a stark portrayal of class warfare played out as an elegant game of chess, one of the films' many metaphors, where the pawns are people and their pain real.

 The violence is the wearing away of the souls of immigrants without proper papers, a class without rights, without even identity, leaving them open to exploitations of all flavors.
-That exploitation is something that they must swallow as their dignity fades leaving only constant fear and the pale reflection of the dream that brought them to London in the first place.
+That exploitation is something that they must swallow as their dignity fades leaving only constant fear and the pale reflection of the dream that brought them to

 In the case of Okwe, there is a mystery about what his dream was, like the mystery of where he came from, why he knows so much about medicine, and why he chews coca leaves to stay awake 24/7.
 This wakefulness lets him divide his time between driving a taxi and manning the graveyard shift at the front desk of a mid-range hotel.
 Life is drifting along for Okwe just fine until he finds the toilet in one of the rooms stopped up not by the usual, but by a human heart.
 He tries to report it to the police, but fear of being deported stops him.
 Besides, as his boss, Senor Juan, tells him, a hotel is full of strangers who do surprising things and we are the ones who must clean up after them.
 No questions.
 No judgments.